Apartment 1303 3D

-Apartment 1303 3D is a 2012 supernatural horror film directed by Michael Taverna.
-The US-Canadian co-production is an English-language remake of the 2007 Japanese film Apartment 1303, which in turn is an adaptation of the novel Apartment 1303 by Japanese author Kei Ôishi.
-The film stars Mischa Barton, Rebecca De Mornay and Julianne Michelle.
+Apartment 1303 3D is a 2012 independent supernatural horror film written and directed by Michael Taverna.
+The US-Canadian co-production is an English-language remake of the 2007 Japanese horror film Apartment 1303 (2007), which in turn is an adaptation of the novel Apartment 1303 by Japanese author Kei Ôishi, who is best known for having written the novelization to Ju-On: The Grudge (2002).
+The film stars Mischa Barton, Rebecca De Mornay, and Julianne Michelle.
 The film officially went into production in Montreal in early November 2011.

-The film was released theatrically in Russia on December 6, 2012.
-In the United States, the film was released on the VOD platform on June 17, 2013, followed by a theatrical release on July 25, 2013.
+The film was released theatrically in 3D in Russia on December 6, 2012.
+In the United States, the film was passed over for a wide theatrical release, and was instead released to video on demand on June 17, 2013, followed by a limited theatrical release on July 25, 2013.